Vijay1126/100-days-of-code/log.md

 **Thoughts:** Leetcode was fun as usual, gotta keep this up.
 Started iOS app development with Firebase.
 Looks good so far.
 I guess, learning a little bit of back end never hurt nobody.
 Sleeping early today.
 Big plays starting tomorrow!

+### Day 7: April 25, 2020

+**Today's Progress**: Did 2 problems on leetcode. + Designed 4 view controllers, started Auth and Database **Thoughts:** Learned how powerful dequeue is.
+Damn.
+Did a bit of iOS dev.
+Sepnt a few hours trying to fix bugs. was succesfull in the end.
+Did lose a lot of time tho.